open-metadata/OpenMetadata/docs/open-source-community/developer/build-a-connector/processor.md

 # Processor

-**Processor** is an optional component in workflow.
+The **Processor** is an optional component in the workflow.
 It can be used to modify the record coming from sources.
-Processor receives a record from source and can modify and re-emit the event back to workflow.
+The Processor receives a record from The source and can modify and re-emit the event back to the workflow.

 ## API